logo2

 rarity: rare

-• the larger font
+• larger font than 75 and its variants

 • different top